Thomas Dinesen: Details

 He was born in an affluent and landed (but bourgeois rather than aristocratic) family in Rungsted, Denmark.
 Following the outbreak of the First World War, Dinesen attempted to enlist in the British, French, and United States armies, before finally being accepted by the Canadian Corps in 1917.
 He enlisted in the 236th Battalion (New Brunswick Kilties), CEF before transferring to the 42nd Battalion, Canadian Expeditionary Force: the Royal Highlander Regiment, known as the Black Watch of Canada.
 The MacLean Kilties were the 236th Canadian Battalion, recruited in Nova Scotia.
 It reached England in 1917 and was broken up for reinforcements.

 During the Battle of Amiens he was 26 years old, and a private in the 42nd Quebec Regiment (Royal Highlanders of Canada) Battalion, Canadian Expeditionary Force when, on 12 August 1918 at Parvillers, France, he displayed conspicuous bravery when, five times in succession, he rushed forward alone against entrenched enemy troops and put hostile guns out of action.
 He was credited with killing 12 of the enemy using both bayonet and grenade, and with inspiring his comrades at a very critical stage of the action.

-For this action, Dinesen was awarded the Victoria Cross (or VC).
-He also received the French Croix de guerre His name appears on the List of Canadian Victoria Cross recipients.
+For this action, Dinesen was awarded the Victoria Cross (VC).
+He also received the French Croix de guerre.
+His name appears on the List of Canadian Victoria Cross recipients.

-He was commissioned. and later achieved the rank of lieutenant.
+He was commissioned and later achieved the rank of lieutenant.